Breast removal, mastectomy

 The breast is sutured from the inside of the wound cavity, and no drains or drainage tubes are used.
 With this technique, postoperative fluid cavities, seromas, are extremely rare, and there is no need to keep plastic tubes in the breasts after the procedure.

-The surgery is performed under general anaesthesia and takes approximately 1.5 hours.
-You can return home on the same day after the surgery.
-The operated area is supported with a pressure bandage for 3-4 weeks after the surgery.
+The surgery is performed under general anesthesia.
+You can go home the same evening after the surgery.
+The operated area is supported with a compression bandage for 3–4 weeks after the surgery.

 Recovery is assessed one month after surgery.
 Six months later, another check-up is performed to ensure that everything is in order.